sneakysneak/docs/pages/connector-authentication/salesforce.md

 After saving your App, make a note of your **Consumer Key** and **Consumer Secret** values as you’ll need to enter these into Cyclr.

+***IMPORTANT** It can take up to 10 minutes for any changes to your Connected App to take effect in Salesforce.*

 ### Cyclr Setup

 Setup your Salesforce App within Cyclr: